Michalglozman/codeblock/README.md

 Lobby Page

 - Displays a list of at least four code blocks.
-- Each code block is represented by a name (e.g., "Async case").
+- Each code block is represented by a name
 - Clicking on a code block takes the user to the corresponding code block page.

 Code Block Page
 Allows two users to enter: one mentor and one student.
 The mentor sees the code block in read-only mode.
 The student can edit the code block.
-Code changes are displayed in real-time using WebSockets.
+Code changes are displayed in real-time.
-Syntax highlighting is provided by react-textarea-code-editor

-Each code block may have a diffrent "solution" defined.
+Each code block may have a different "solution" defined.
 When the student's code matches the solution, a big smiley face is displayed on the screen.
 (If its hard there is a hint button 😉)